Meet the Team

-Ashlynn Garcia is a 12 year old 6th grader at Carmichael Middle School in Richland, Washington.
+Ashlynn Garcia is a 15 year old sophomore at Richland High School.
 She has been dancing since the age of 8 and has performed in 3 dance recitals as well as parades, fairs, and local shows.
 She has trained in Jazz, Contemporary, Hip-Hop, and some Ballet.

 Originally from New Orleans, LA, Ashlynn relocated in Jacksonville, FL after Hurricane Katrina.
 While living in Florida Ashlynn began her dance career being inspired by her mom.
 While in Florida Ashlynn spent 2 years in gymnastics at Fit Club Gymnastics and has completed 5 years of tumbling.